camaraproject/Governance/ProjectStructureAndRoles.md

 Now they can work on the solution and add commits to the branch.
 If they are done with the work the Contributor shall create a pull request, refer the addressed issue(s) in the pull request description (and vice versa) and add the commits to the pull request.
 For the naming of the pull request a clear and concrete description shall be used.

 4 The Contributor now shall invite other Sub Project Contributors to review the pull request.
-He shall invite at least 2 Maintainers from different companies and all Codeowners of the Sub Project.
+The Contributor shall invite at least 2 Maintainers from different companies and all Codeowners of the Sub Project.
 As default all Maintainers and all Codeowners shall be invited as reviewers.
-Only the initial Contributor should edit a pull request in review (he is responsible to react on comments) or allow other Contributors explicitly to commit into the pull request.
+Only the initial Contributor should edit a pull request in review (the Contributor is responsible to react on comments) or allow other Contributors explicitly to commit into the pull request.

 5 The pull request shall be approved by all Contributors included in the review within a 2 weeks period.
-If a Contributor doesn't perform a review within that time frame he automatically accepts the pull request.
+If a Contributor doesn't perform a review within that time frame the Contributor automatically accepts the pull request.
 For conflicting cases rules will be defined later.
 A two days cool off period after the approval shall be kept.

 6 Finally one of the Codeowners of the Sub Project shall merge the pull request into the main branch.
-By that he closes the pull request.
-He also shall close the branch and the issue (if not already automatically done).
+By that the Codeowner closes the pull request.
+The Codeowner also shall close the branch and the issue (if not already automatically done).
 Deliverables of the Sub Project are all artefacts in the main branch.

 **Mailing list**